 Not everyone will agree with my suggestions for varieties and techniques!
 That is fine by me as many experienced fruit and vegetable growers will have their own favourite varieties and techniques.
 However, my methods do work and I am sure that they will prove useful in many locations.
 Newcomers I hope, will be able to avoid some of the common mistakes that most of us have made in our time.
 I have grown some 93% of the types of fruit and vegetables described in the site.
 For completeness of this site, I have scoured other sources to find the best advice for the remainder.

 It is only some 55 years ago, that it was usual for most gardens to be covered in fruit and vegetables and not grass.
 It was also the golden age of allotments.
 This had been a necessity during the war years and the food shortages in the following years.
 You had to grow your own for a more interesting diet.
+By 1945, there were 1.5 million allotments supplying 10% of the UK food needs.
+Today, there are only some 250,000 allotments available and huge(up to 10 years) waiting lists.
 The allotments associations are now the best knowledge base and demonstration of growing techniques available for growing your own, as the information has been handed down by the “Plotters” since that time.
 It has been estimated that an area of 250 sq ms, should be able to produce some £1500 worth of fruit and vegetables a year, a sum not to be sniffed at in these difficult times.

 A recent Government survey shows that the proportion of home back garden or allotment grown fruit and vegetables, has almost doubled in the last four years.
 This is likely to be due to the rapidly rising cost of shop bought fruit and vegetables, as well as the various TV programs.
 The proportion of different fruit and vegetables that are now home grown, is surprisingly large.
 Beans 33%, Potatoes 7%, Tomatoes 4%, Apples 9%, Soft fruit 10%, giving an overall figure of 5% for fruit and vegetables that are home grown.
 Interestingly, about 46% of growers on allotments are women.